 In 2017-18 we introduced cashless schools software from a company called "KEV."
 The first dozen schools were up and running last year.
 Parents can sign up to use this on-line software for paying school fees, and other monies collected.
 It will make it more convenient for parents and it will move our administrative assistants away from the task of counting and balancing monies.
-All schools now have this option and in fall 2018 at Open House events, schools were encouraging families to sign up.
-As of March 2019 we have half of our parents signed up for this program.
+All schools now have this option.
+As of March 2020, close to 70% of our schools are now using this program consistently and we are up to around \$3 million in on-line transactions and growing.